grunzer/Devices-docs/surface/service-guides/surface-laptop-13in-component-disassembly-and-reassembly.md

 4. Open the AB Cover display \<90 degrees to ensure the device doesn't fall over.
 Use a 5IP Torx Plus screwdriver to install the remaining screw on each hinge.
-Tighten all 4 hinge screws until they're snug and seated and then only tighten the screws an additional ~1/4 turn (~90 degrees) to avoid stripping the threads. **Be sure to press down firmly with the screwdriver to avoid any chance for screw stripping.
-Additionally, please keep track and count the number of screws removed to ensure there are no extra screws in the area.**
+Tighten all four hinge screws until they're snug and seated and then only tighten the screws an additional ~1/4 turn (~90 degrees) to avoid stripping the threads. **Be sure to press down firmly with the screwdriver to avoid any chance for screw stripping.
+Additionally, count and keep track of the number of screws removed to ensure there are no extra screws in the area.**

 5. Follow “Procedure – Installation (USB-A and Audio Jack)” Steps 1-8